wasmCloud/wasmcloud-dev-site/content/reference/custom/_index.en.md

 draft: false
 ---

-wasmCloud--the ecosystem and associated Rust crates--supports a number of different ways in which you can extend and customize the experience.
+wasmcloud--the ecosystem and associated Rust crates--supports a number of different ways in which you can extend and customize the experience.

-It has support for pluggable **middleware**, which lets you inject your own code into the pipeline of every execution done by a wasmCloud host.
+It has support for pluggable **middleware**, which lets you inject your own code into the pipeline of every execution done by a wasmcloud host.

 You can chose to select your own alternative **cache provider** for managing the shared state of a lattice cluster.